 I am a Postdoctoral Associate at the Center for the Study of American Politics and the Institution for Social and Policy Studies and a Lecturer in the Department of Political Science at Yale University.

 I study the politics of descriptive and symbolic representation, the political economy of discrimination and segregation, and intergroup cooperation and conflict in racial politics.

 My research employs a combination of experimental, applied econometric, and qualitative methods to investigate how social identities, institutional contexts, group processes, and information environments affect political decision-making, preference formation, and behavior in these domains.

-My work is published, forthcoming, or conditionally accepted at peer-reviewed outlets—including The Journal of Politics, Political Psychology, Political Science Research and Methods, American Politics Research, and PLOS ONE—and has been funded by the Russell Sage Foundation.
+My work is published or forthcoming at peer-reviewed outlets, including The Journal of Politics, Political Psychology, Political Science Research and Methods, American Politics Research, and PLoS ONE.
+My work has been funded by the Russell Sage Foundation.